asvetliakov/Huject/Readme.md

 // Use before class property/constructor argument with either @Inject or @ConstructorInject.
 Specified optional (non-strict) resolution
 // If dependency wasn't found then leave original value (for property injection) or pass null (for constructor injection)
 @Optional
+// Used for creating auto factories (See below)
+@Factory
 ```

 *Note*: @Inject() and @Inject are not same